Physical Address

 They often appear inside:

 The scam is rarely the first message.
-It is usually the final step after trust is built.
+It is usually the final step after trust is built through fake profiles, impersonation, or manipulative social interactions.

 Fake giveaways are one of the most effective online scams for kids.